Abigail Derby Lewis

-Conservation Ecologist, Department of Environment, Culture and Conservation, The Field Museum, March 2010-present
+Senior Conservation Ecologist, Keller Science Action Center, Division of Science and Education, The Field Museum, March 2010-present

 Field Course Instructor, Primate Behavioral Ecology and Conservation, Ometepe Biological Station, Nicaragua, May-June 2009

-Undergrad Research Adviser, Student Summer Research Program, Benedictine University, Lisle, IL, May-August 2009
+Undergrad Research Adviser, Student Summer Research Program, Benedictine University, Lisle, IL, 2009

-Adjunct Professor, St. Francis University, Joliet, IL Biology Department, January-May 2009
+Adjunct Professor, St. Francis University, Joliet, IL Biology Department, 2009